gruntwork-io/pipelines-orchestrate/README.md

 ### `pipelines-version`

-The version of the Pipelines CLI to be used (tag, SHA, or branch).
+The version of the Pipelines CLI to be used (tag).
 This input is required.

 ### `token`

-GitHub Personal Access Token (PAT) required for cloning the Pipelines repository.
+GitHub Personal Access Token (PAT) required for retrieving the pipelines binary.
 This input is required.

 ## Outputs